-Flag: you might have seen climbers doing this move (which can actually look fairly graceful).
-Flagging is done by swinging a limb out to counter balance your weight.
+Flag: you might have seen climbers doing this move (which can look fairly graceful).
+Flagging is done by swinging a limb out in order to balance your weight.
 In this case, you use only left hand & leg (or right) and you have only two points of contact with the wall.
 When the holds you’re using are on one side, flagging can help you shift the weight to the other side and prevent you from opening up.
 This is not an easy technique to get well as the coordination of the core and shoulders has to be good, as it has to be tight and flexible at the same time.

 Stemming: stemming is when you utilize two opposing planes to climb.
 This is mostly used while climbing in corners.
 You counter the pressure to stay in balance by using your leg muscles, so it can be used when your arms are already pumped and you want to take a rest.
 You can also counter pressure one straight arm and the opposing leg.
 This technique enables you to climb seemingly impossible climbs with almost no holds.
 All you have to do is push to the sides of a corner and use a lot of smearing.
 It will eventually work well.

-Edging: edging is literally what it sounds like: you use the edges of your shoe when using a foothold.
+Edging: Edging is literally what it sounds like: you use the edges of your shoe when using a foothold.
 The right way to this technique is to utilize the toe’s edges.
 It is only used when you can not stand properly on your toes.
 A type of climb that requires this technique is most often an arête.

 Drop knee: the concept of the drop knee is similar to a backstep but it’s more extreme, in the sense that you actually drop your knee down until the outside of your shoe rests on the hold and your knee points down.

-Bump: a bump is done when you touch a hold then immediately move to another hold.
-Bumping is done when you can’t reach the better hold right away, so you first you get something in between to help you reach far enough and then you “bump” to the preferred hold.
+Bump: a bump is done when you hold and intermediate hold in order to get to another hold.
+Bumping is done when you can’t reach the good hold right away, so you first you get something in between to help you reach far enough and then you “bump” to the preferred hold.

 Match: you match when you place more than one limb on one the same hold.
-Typically it's either both your hands or feet on the same hold.
+Typically it's either both your hands or feet.
 Matching with your hands makes you able to change your hands on that hold or gain extra stability when there are no other holds around.
-It can also help you prepare as you reach for another hold.
+It can also help you to prepare as you reach for another hold.
 Matching your feet on a foothold enables you to switch your feet and keep on climbing in a smooth way.
 Remember, if you want to switch or match, keep enough space for both hands/feet!

 Jam: jamming is often used in outdoor climbing.
-Instead of using normal holds, you insert your hand, feet, sometimes even your whole limb into a crack and use them as a hold.
+Instead of using normal holds, you insert your fingers, hand, feet, sometimes even your whole limb into a crack and use them as a hold.
 The hand is then "jammed" in the tight space and only friction between your hand and the crack is enough to hold you.
 This is quite a complicated technique to learn but once you get it, you will be so happy.
 This is most often used at crack climbing during a trad climb.

-Mantle: Mantle is the opposite of the usual climbing orientation (where you pull down a team) since this technique involves pushing down the team with your arm.
+Mantle: Mantle is the opposite of the usual climbing orientation (where you pull down on a hold) since this technique involves pushing down the hold with your arm.
 Your arm is usually straight and you push with your palm down.
 This technique is often used in technical boulders or climbing in corners.